tmosest/CompetitiveProgramming/notes/system design/LoadBalancing.md

 In general we need to reassign `k/n` keys where `k` is the number of keys and `n` is the number of servers.

+## Back to Load Balancing

+To get load balancing working again we can now use consistent caching to do heartbeats and then store that data in the a database.

+We can then also use consistent hashing to send the data to the correct server within the load balancer.

 ## References

 - [Toptal](https://www.toptal.com/big-data/consistent-hashing)